Golden Eagle - Caspian Odyssey

 Day 15 : Almaty

-This morning arrive in Almaty, and bid farewell to the Golden Eagle.
-Enjoy a tour of Almaty including a visit to Panfilov Park, located in the heart of the city, and home to the Zenkov Cathedral, a 19th century Russian Orthodox Church made entirely of wood.
-Overnight at the Intercontinental Hotel, Almaty (or similar).
+This morning arrive in Almaty and bid farewell to the Golden Eagle.
+Our guided tour visits Panfilov Park, located in the heart of Almaty, where the park’s serene avenues and monuments honour Kazakhstan’s heroes.
+At its centre stands the Zenkov Cathedral, a striking 19th-century Russian Orthodox Church renowned for being entirely constructed of wood without the use of nails, and for its vibrant, colourful façades.

 Day 16 : Almaty